BAllanach/softsusy/README.md

 ## Executable files: after installation

-* `softpoint.x`: command-line interface.
-GMSB, AMSB, mSUGRA and general boundary conditions possible, icluding SLHA.
-Main program: `src/softpoint.cpp`
 * `softsusy.x`: example C++ test program - calculates spectrum of SPS1a mSUGRA point with varying tan beta.
-Main program: `src/main.cpp`
+Main program: `src/main.cpp`.
+Output: `inOutFiles/outputTest`
 * `softsusy-nmssm.x`: example NMSSM test program - loops over tan beta.
-Main program: `src/main-nmssm.cpp`
+Main program: `src/main-nmssm.cpp`.
+Output: `inOutFiles/outputTest-nmssm`
 * `rpvsoftsusy.x`: example C++ test program - calculates spectrum of SPS1a mSUGRA point with varying lambda'_{331}(M_GUT).
-Main program: `src/rpvmain.cpp`
+Main program: `src/rpvmain.cpp`.
+Output `inOutFiles/rpvOutputTest`
 * `rpvneut.x`: example neutrino mass calculating R-parity violating test program.
-Main program `src/rpvNeut.cpp`
+Main program `src/rpvNeut.cpp`.
+Output `inOutFiles/neutOutputTest`

-## Documentation

-Full code documentation can be obtained from: [softsusy](http://softsusy.hepforge.org/).
-Manuals are found in the `doc/` subdirectory: `rpcManual.pdf` is the main one, and the other `.pdf` files describe various extensions to this.
+* `softpoint.x`: command-line interface.
+GMSB, AMSB, mSUGRA and general boundary conditions possible, icluding SLHA.
+Main program: `src/softpoint.cpp`.
+See [INSTALL.md](INSTALL.md) for examples of reading in SLHA files and producing output.

-## Input and information files
+### Input and information files
 * `README.md` contains these instructions
-* `inOutFiles/outputTest` is the output from the test program
+* `inOutFiles/lesHouchesInput` is an alternative input file in the SUSY Les Houches Accord (SLHA) format
+* `inOutFiles/nmssmSLHAnoZ3Input` is an SLHA2 NMSSM input file *without* assuming Z3 symmetry
+* `inOutFiles/nmssmSLHAZ3Input` is an SLHA NMSSM input file with the Z3 assumption
 * `inOutFiles/slha2Input` is an alternative input file in the SUSY Les Houches Accord 2 format for SPS1a'
-* `inOutFiles/slha2Output` is the result of running with the above input file and includes flavour violation, for inclusion into codes like SusyBsg1.3 which include flavour corrections
-* `inOutFiles/lesHouchesInput` is an alternative input file in the SUSY Les Houches Accord format
 * `inOutFiles/rpvHouchesInput` is an alternative input file in the SUSY Les Houches Accord format for R-parity violation

+## Documentation

+Manuals are found in the `doc/` subdirectory:
+* `rpcManual.pdf` is the *main* one for the R-parity conserving MSSM: the base for all others
+* `decays.pdf` details calculations of sparticle and Higgs decays in the MSSM/NMSSM
+* `rpvManual.pdf` for R-parity violating generalisation
-* `inOutFiles/rpvHouchesOutput` is the output from the R-parity violating test program rpvmain.cpp
+* `neutManual.pdf` on the one-loop calculation of neutrino masses and lepton mixing in the R-parity violating MSSM
+* `nmssmManual.pdf` describes the NMSSM implementation
+* `threeLoop.pdf` describes the inclusion of three-loop MSSM RGEs and two-loop threshold corrections

+Full and detailed `doxygen` code documentation can be obtained from: [softsusy](http://softsusy.hepforge.org/).

 ## Files included in this distribution